FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 ### Usage Rows

-Amortization of commitment discounts occur the same way no matter how a purchase(s) are made.
-The same fixed usage-based or spend-based amount is applied evenly across all charge periods to eligible resources.
-Continuing with the same one-year, spend-based commitment discount with a $1.00 hourly commitment as above, there are 4 possible types of scenarios that can occur with eligible resource(s) during a charge period:
+Amortization of commitment discounts occur the same way regardless of how one or more purchases are made.
+The same usage-based or spend-based amount is applied evenly across all charge periods and potentially allocated to eligible resources.
+Continuing with the same commitment discount example, a one-year, spend-based commitment discount with a $1.00 hourly commitment, 4 types of scenarios can occur during a charge period:

-* Scenario 1: 1 resource runs for $1.00 (100% utilization)
+* Scenario #1: Eligible resource(s) runs for $1.00 (100% utilization)
-* Scenario 2: No eligible resources run (0% utilization)
+* Scenario #2: No eligible resources run (0% utilization)
-* Scenario 3: 1 resource runs for $0.75 (75% utilization)
+* Scenario #3: Eligible resource(s) runs for $0.75 (75% utilization)
-* Scenario 4: 1 resource runs for over the $1.00 hourly commitment (100% utilization + overage)
+* Scenario #4: Eligible resource(s) runs for over the $1.00 hourly commitment (100% utilization + overage)

-#### Scenario 1: 1 resource runs for $1.00 (100% utilization)
+#### Scenario #1: Eligible resource(s) runs for $1.00 (100% utilization)

-In this scenario, one eligible resource runs for the full hour and costs $1.00.
+In this scenario, one eligible resource runs for the full hour, so one row allocated to the resource is produced.

 ```json
 [